mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1c.md

 <img src="/images/cities-service-as-enbled.png" alt="Autoscaler Enabled" style="width: 70%; "/>

-Navigate to your applicaiton in Apps Manager and watch the number of instances go down to one.
+Navigate to your application in Apps Manager and watch the number of instances go down to one.
 Wait a few minutes and refresh your browser to see the change.

 ##### Discussion